CodebenderSu/zhu-li/README.md

 Zhu Li is built on NPM and Node using [Discord.js](https://discord.js.org/#/).

 ## How to Use It
-1. Open up "config.json" in the data folder.
+1. Open up "config.json" in the settings folder.
 Change Token to your personal bot token.
 Optionally, fill in the OwnerID.
 Save.
 2. In the command line/shell, navigate to the folder containing the bot ("cd SomeDirectory", ect.).
 3. Type "npm i".
 Wait for it to finish.
 4. Type "node Bot.js".
 Bot will show as online with a checkpoint being logged in the console.
 The bot is now online.